 - Be able to optimize a FCD for a given producer

 - Be able to carry out simple nodal analysis for SAGD producer

 - Become familiar with fundamentals of steam trap control and minimum subcool concept

 - Understanding benefits and limitations of implementation of FCDs for SAGD producer

-Recently introducing flow control devices (FCDs) as a new method to optimize well operations, there is an extensive need to predict the production performance of SAGD processes considering the production constraints and flow restrictions across chokes and orifices in FCDs.
-This course presents the fundamentals of liquid pool IPR and FCD flow restriction and their interactions.
+Recently introducing flow control devices (FCDs) as a new method to optimize well operations, and in the same time due to GHG reduction interest many operators are evaluating solvent aided-SAGD as an option.
+Currently there is an extensive need to predict the production performance of SA-SAGD processes considering the production constraints and flow restrictions across chokes and orifices in FCDs.
+This course presents the fundamentals of liquid pool IPR and FCD flow restriction and their interactions in SA-SAGD.

-Production engineers, reservoir simulation engineers need to model flow control devices (FCDs) in injector and producer, and technology development leaders that are involved in implementation of FCD.
+Production engineers, reservoir simulation engineers need to model flow control devices (FCDs) for SAGD and solvent applications.
+And technology development leaders that are involved in implementation of FCD.

 - Students will need laptops.

 - Participants should have understanding on one-phase flow such as its frictional pressure calculation.